 *A detachable Care Plan Folder is also available.

 For dads with kids in mind

-Access local COPMI-related programs and services throughout Australia.
+Access local COPMI-related prevention programs and services throughout Australia.
 Helplines and online support options also listed.

 Are you a parent with depression or anxiety?

 Help your family understand Find out how to discuss your illness with them.